Frank Hamilton Clark: Early life

 Clark was born in Philadelphia, Pennsylvania.
 Clark was the fourth and youngest son of Sarah Crawford Dodge and Enoch White Clark.
 His father was the founder of the financial firm Clark, Dodge and Co., also known as E. W. Clark & Co., in Philadelphia in 1837 and by mid-century had become one of the city's 25 millionaires.

-He entered the University of Pennsylvania to study science in 1859 and left in 1860.
-There, he was a member of the Delta Psi fraternity.
+In 1859, Clark entered the University of Pennsylvania to study science.
+He joined the Delta Psi fraternity and left the school in 1860.

 After the Civil War started, Clark enlisted in the 114th Pennsylvania Infantry Regiment as a first lieutenant on November 3, 1862.
 He served as an aide–de–camp for General David B. Birney.
 He was severely wounded in the Battle of Chancellorsville in May 1863 and was honorably discharged because of physical disability.
-He resigned from his active commission on November 5, 1866.
+He resigned his active commission on November 5, 1866.

 Career

-After the war, he joined the family firm and became a banker.
-He became president of the Lake Superior and Mississippi Railroad from 1871 to 1873.
+After the war, Clark joined the family firm and became a banker.

+His family also had railroad interests, and from 1871 to 1873, he served as the president of the Lake Superior and Mississippi Railroad.

 Personal life

 Clark was elected a member of the Academy of Natural Sciences of Philadelphia in 1867.

-In 1871, Clark married Jessie Rice of St. Paul, Minnesota, daughter of Edmund Rice who was a lawyer, railroad president, and U.S. Representative.
-She died in 1874 at the age of 24.
+In 1871, Clark married Jessie Rice of St. Paul, Minnesota, daughter of lawyer, railroad president, and U.S. Representative Edmund Rice.
+She died within three years at the age of 24.

-In 1882, Clark died in Philadelphia.
+In 1882, Clark died in Philadelphia, aged 38.